jackhwl/go-lang/React_Go/Readme.md

   - Connecting the front end to the back end API
   - Enabling CORS middleware
   - Enabling React's proxy to the back end API
+## Connection to Postgres
+  - Setting up our database using Docker
+    - docker compose up -d